sudoyashi/Joshis-Garage/pages/cloud.md

 - *Status: Saving money*

-### 7. Javascript
+### 7. Javascript - not functioning properly

 Your resume webpage should include a visitor counter that displays how many people have accessed the site.
 You will need to write a bit of Javascript to make this happen.
 Here is a helpful tutorial to get you started in the right direction.
+Code adapted from: [How to Build Website visitor counter](https://contactmentor.com/build-website-visitor-counter-javascript/?expand_article=1)

 Update file in: `/js/main.js`